This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-In most cases, this natural kind of fracture will be small and will not cause lasting damage.
+This natural kind of fracture will be small and will not cause lasting damage in most cases.
 In other cases, though, an infant skull fracture is not natural, should have been prevented, and will create permanent harm over many years or a lifetime.

 A doctor may choose to use forceps or a vacuum extractor to assist in getting the child out of the birth canal.
 They make this decision because of complications, such as asphyxiation, and it is essential to deliver the baby as quickly as possible.